 Everytime I take a drink of blackberry cordial, I'm reminded of Halo: CE.
 And in a lot of ways I'm reminded of what it feels like to lose everything.

 My first thought: I hope to God it wasn't our flat.
 The odds were low -- it could have been any one of two dozen apartments.
-Ours was on the top floor.
+Mine was on the top floor.
 Surely we were safe.

 My second thought: did I leave the cooker on?
 Did I remember to lock the door?
 If our apartment had to be the one on fire, please don't let it be my fault.
 I'd already developed a reputation for being forgetful, this was the last thing I needed on my conscience.

 The bad news: incredibly, of all the apartments that could have been set on fire, it was ours that suffered the blaze.
-However, the police quelled my second fear -- the fire was not my fault.
+However, the police quickly quelled my second fear -- the fire was not my fault.

-During the four hours that me and my two flatmates had spent out on the town, a deranged junkie had managed to...
+During the four hours that me and my two flatmates had spent out on the town, a deranged Scottish junkie had managed to...

--- Break into our apartment building. -- Climb up four flights of stairs. -- Kick our rubbish lock in and open our apartment door. -- Gather up all my CDs into a bag (this was 2002 remember). -- Set the entire apartment on fire. -- Leave the apartment with all the subtlety of masked man wearing a stripey vest carrying a bag with 'swag' written on it. -- Get caught by the police 200 yards away from the scene of the crime.
+-- Break into my apartment building. -- Climb up four flights of stairs. -- Kick our rubbish lock in and open my apartment door. -- Gather up all my CDs into a bag (this was 2002 remember). -- Set the entire apartment on fire. -- Leave the apartment with all the subtlety of masked man wearing a stripey vest carrying a bag with 'swag' written on it. -- Get caught by the police 200 yards away from the scene of the crime.